Homeowner and Host Tips

 • Full-length mirror

-It’s helpful to include extra sheets, blankets, and pillowcases inside of a set of drawers or wardrobe, and also provide blankets for colder climates.
+It’s helpful to include extra sheets, blankets, and pillowcases inside of a set of drawers or wardrobe, and you should also provide blankets for colder climates.

-Dining rooms should make the most of the available space and one way to do this is with a foldable table, while remembering that bulky furniture will make that space feel smaller.
+Dining rooms should make the most of the available space, and one way to do this is with a foldable table.
+Bulky furniture will make the space feel smaller.
 Here are some of the dining room-specific items to include on your inventory checklist:

 • A dining table that can easily accommodate all of your guests